 - Clinics (includes all courses with the word "Clinic" in the official course title).

 Courses that do not count toward the required 67 LCUs:

 - Course work completed in another department, school or college of Washington University (including the 9 units transferred from joint-degree programs).

-- Student activities such as law reviews/publications, moot court, trial competition, teaching assistantship, competition board, mediation/negotiation teams.
+- Student activities such as law reviews/publications, moot court, trial competition, teaching assistantships, competition board, and mediation/negotiation teams.

-- Externships, field placements, and supervised practicum (includes all courses with the words "Externship," "Field Placement" and "Supervised Practicum" in the official course title).
+- Externships, field placements, and supervised practicum (includes all courses with the words "Externship," "Field Placement," or "Supervised Practicum" in the official course title).

 Note: If a student graduates with a total of exactly 86 units, the maximum number of units that can be taken from the non-LCU credits is 19.

-First-year students take three doctrinal courses a semester, plus Legal Practice and Legal Research Methodologies.
+First-year students take three doctrinal courses per semester, plus Legal Practice and Legal Research Methodologies.
 Each semester, first-year students will have one doctrinal course in a small section of approximately 45 students.
 Legal Practice and Legal Research Methodologies are also taught in small groups and in workshop-style classes by teachers who provide individualized feedback on each student's research and writing projects.
-The Negotiation class runs over Intersession (the week before the spring semester starts).
+The Negotiation class runs over intersession (i.e,. the week before the spring semester starts).